-A. Shot Placement:
+A. Shot Placement

 - 1. Knowledge of the effects of terminal ballistics as they relate to:

 - a.
 Central nervous system (head)

 - b.
 Loss of blood/oxygen (center mass)

 - c.
+Upper chest (more likely to hit something vital)

+- d.
 Mobility of the threat (pelvic)

-- d.
+- e.
 Targets of opportunity

 - 2. Effect of barriers and shot placement

-B. Cover/concealment
+B. Cover/Concealment